 - After the space is cleaned and shaped, the root canals are filled with gutta-percha (a rubber-like material) and sealed with adhesive cement.

 - Typically a temporary filling will close the opening of the tooth.
 This filling will be replaced with a crown (or other recommended form of restoration) during a subsequent visit.
 The crown will protect and restore the tooth to its full function.

 - In some cases, the treated tooth is too fragile to hold the crown in place.
 If so, the doctor may place a post inside to tooth to provide additional support.

 - After a root canal procedure, your tooth may feel a bit sensitive, but this is more likely because of the original infection rather than the procedure itself.
 If left untreated, damaged soft tissue will only get worse and cause more pain.

 What to Remember?

 The most important thing to remember is that your dentist has your best interest at heart.
 If a root canal is recommended, then it’s the best course of action to alleviate the pain you are experiencing.
-If you are feeling skeptical, visit our office about other options and why they may or may not be viable alternatives.
+If you are feeling skeptical, visit our office about other options and treatments like dental implants, invisalign, etc. and why they may or may not be viable alternatives.
 The reality is that root canal procedures are increasingly routine and painless.
 The vast majority of people will have a successful treatment that relieves pain and aids in your oral health.